 - Will you reconsider your decision?

 They’re also going to have a lot of feelings on the matter.
+With the help of Home Heating Oil, your heating oil can get delivered straight to your home.
 Encourage them to ask questions and make comments.
 Answer their questions as best you can and assure them that they are loved and will always be mom and dad’s top priority.
 However, do let them know that your decision is final and that it is not something that you are willing to debate about.

 Your children are going to have a lot of feelings about your decision to get a divorce.
 Invite them to share their thoughts and let you know how they are feeling.
 You don’t want them to feel like they have to keep their emotions bottled up.
 Let them cry, yell, or scream.
 However, do not tolerate insults or let them hit, pinch, bite, or punch.
 Those types of behaviors are never acceptable.

 Don’t brush their feelings off or quiet them.
 They will feel as if their feelings don’t matter to you, and thus, they’ll feel as if they aren’t important, which will only make matters worse for everyone.

 Make sure that you let them know their feelings are legitimate and that you understand how they are feeling.
 Encouraging children to let their feelings out and acknowledging them will make it easier for them to adjust.

 Children always need to feel supported by their parents; particularly children of divorce.
 Let them know that you both mom and dad will always be there for them.
 If they seem sad, offer words of encouragement or solutions to help them navigate the changes they are experiencing.
 If they don’t seem up to talking, taking a walk, sitting together, or a long embrace are great non-verbal ways to support your kids.